 Death statistics reported include counts of deaths by age and sex and by selected cause.
 Standardised mortality ratios, age-standardised mortality rates and infant mortality rates by area of usual residence are also included.

 Presents data on death registrations in the United Kingdom by area of usual residence.
-The release contains a summary table providing key mortality measures (numbers and rates including age standardised mortality rates) for the United Kingdom and its constituent countries and a table providing numbers of deaths in England and Wales by age and sex.
+The release contains a summary table providing key mortality measures (numbers and rates including age-standardised mortality rates) for the United Kingdom and its constituent countries.

 This summary report presents trends in age-standardised mortality rates in the UK and constituent countries over the period 1983 to 2013.
 Age-standardised rates allow valid comparisons to be made between different countries and over time.
 Trends in the overall number of deaths, infant deaths, causes of death for 3 broad disease groups (cancers, circulatory diseases and respiratory diseases) and age groups are included for both males and females